By: Team T12-3 Since: Aug 2018 Licence: MIT

 1a.
 The

-command did not follow the correct format.-
+listdaycommand did not follow the correct format.-

 1a1.
 Student Schedule Planner shows an error message.